 85% of retiring members are assumed to be married at the time of retirement.
-Female spouses are assumed to be three years younger than male spouses.
+Female spouses are assumed to be the same age as male spouses.

 85% of retiring members are assumed to elect coverage under the Plan.
 10% of members who elect coverage are assumed to elect the cash out instead of receiving medical coverage under the Plan.